Chris Griffin: Evil Monkey

 As a running gag, starting in the episode "Dammit Janet!", Chris is regularly tormented by the Evil Monkey, who lives in his closet, though whenever he complains about it to anyone, they often laugh along with him instead thinking it is a joke, after which the monkey appears with a malevolent grimace and points at Chris in a threatening and intimidating manner.
 In "Hannah Banana", Chris proves the monkey's existence to the family, though ends up becoming friends with him after the monkey (who appears not to be evil at all, but just a poor creature who was depressed after his ex-wife cheated on him with another monkey) helps him write out a book report and subsequently pass.

 The simian explains his frightening mannerisms as a result of various conditions and unintended actions.
 Chris introduces him to his friends, they hang out with each other in "fun" places, and the monkey helps Chris in his studies in school, which Peter does not do.
 This, however, causes a rift between Chris and Peter when the former realizes that the monkey cares more for him than his father.
-Eventually, the Evil Monkey helps the two characters to patch things up, especially after Peter saves the monkey from Miley Cyrus (who is depicted as an android) who had kidnapped him à la King Kong.
+Eventually, the Evil Monkey helps the two characters to patch things up, especially after Peter saves the monkey from Miley Cyrus (who is depicted as an android) who had kidnapped him the live action King Kong.
 After that, the monkey happily moves out of Chris' closet to live in the closet of Tom Tucker's son, Jake, where the cycle will start in anew, as Jake himself experiences difficulty with his father.

 In a 2003 interview, Seth MacFarlane stated that the writers thought it would be funny to give Chris a childhood fear that is actually real, since he has "a childlike mind".
 The monkey's trademark grimace and pointing was the idea of writer Mike Barker.

 Identification with Seth Green

-Another running gag, starting in the Star Wars remake episode "Blue Harvest", has Chris defending the overall career of voice actor Seth Green, along with Robot Chicken, an Adult Swim show he co-created as an in-joke where Green and Seth MacFarlane are jokingly 'bitter competitors' in the field of adult animation.
+Another running gag, which began in the Star Wars remake episode "Blue Harvest", has Chris defend the overall career of voice actor Seth Green, along with the animated series Robot Chicken: an Adult Swim show Green co-created as an in-joke where Green and Seth MacFarlane are jokingly portrayed as 'bitter competitors' in the field of adult animation.

 When Peter (MacFarlane) methodically denigrates Robot Chicken in "Blue Harvest", Chris loses his temper and storms off.
-Carried on in "Something, Something, Something, Dark Side", though Chris attempts to maintain a cool head, he storms off again when Peter offers to tell the story of Without a Paddle, a critically panned film that featured Green.
-Both these scenes happen in the framing device of the episode and not in the interior Star Wars narrative, in which Green portrays Chris as Star Wars hero Luke Skywalker.
+This gag is continued in "Something, Something, Something, Dark Side": though Chris attempts to maintain a cool head, he storms off again when Peter offers to tell the story of Without a Paddle, a critically panned film that featured Green.
+Both these scenes happen in the framing device of the episode (in which the family recounts the events of the original Star Wars trilogy whilst they have lost power during a storm) and not in the interior Star Wars narrative, in which Green portrays Chris as Star Wars hero Luke Skywalker.